ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   };

-Above 3 Pseudo Instruction definitions in Cpu0InstrInfo.td such as LoadImm32Reg are handled by Cpu0AsmParser.cpp as follows,
+Above three Pseudo Instruction definitions in Cpu0InstrInfo.td such as LoadImm32Reg are handled by Cpu0AsmParser.cpp as follows,

 .. rubric:: lbdex/Chapter11_1/AsmParser/Cpu0AsmParser.cpp